laboon/kraken_parser/README.md

 Run "ruby dot_parser.rb *name of file*"

 It will show you all DOT staking rewards received and their value.
-It will also show total DOT received and total USD value
+It will also show total DOT received and total USD value.

+### Calculating KSM Rewards

+Run "ruby ksm_parser.rb *name of file*"

+It will show you all KSM staking rewards received and their value.
+It will also show total KSM received and total USD value.

 ### Calculating USD Rewards